List of best-selling automobiles

-Best selling automobiles are passenger cars and light trucks which, since the introduction of the Benz Patent Motorwagen in 1886, can claim to being the highest selling vehicles in the automobile markets.
+Since the introduction of the Benz Patent Motorwagen in 1886, some passenger cars and light trucks can claim to being the highest selling vehicles in the automobile markets.

 While references to verify the manufacturers' claims have been included, there is always the possibility of inaccuracy or hyperbole.
 A single vehicle can be sold concurrently under several nameplates in different markets, as with for example the Nissan Sunny; in such circumstances manufacturers often provide only cumulative units sold figures for all models.
-As a result, there is no definitive standard for measuring units sold;

-Chrysler minivans has sold over 16 million worldwide.
-Volkswagen has claimed its Beetle is the best-selling car in history, as it did not substantially change throughout its production run.
+As a result, there is no definitive standard for measuring units sold; Chrysler minivans has sold over 16 million worldwide, while Volkswagen has claimed its Beetle is the best-selling car in history, as it did not substantially change throughout its production run.
 By contrast, Toyota has applied the Corolla nameplate to 12 generations since 1966, which have sold over 50 million through 2021.